Lamictal Stevens Johnson Syndrome Causation: Does Lamictal cause Stevens Johnson Syndrome

 Frequently Asked Questions

-Does Lamictal cause Stevens-Johnson Syndrome?
+Does Lamictal cause Stevens-Johnson syndrome?

-What are the early warning signs of Lamictal-induced SJS?
+What are the early signs of Stevens-Johnson syndrome from Lamictal?

 Does submitting information create an attorney-client relationship?